First Tank Guide Tank Logo

 Why Get an Air stone for Your Aquarium, Are Air Stones Necessary?

-Are Air Stones Necessary?
+Are Air Stones Necessary for a Fish Tank?

-Whether or not air stones are necessary really depends on what you mean by necessary, and will vary from one system to another.
-If you have a filter that is run by an air pump, then using an air stone to create an abundant cascade of small to tiny bubbles rather than a limited number of larger bubbles will be much more effective at moving water through the filter, thereby making the filter more effective and efficient.
-With the exception of some air-driven 'action ornaments,' almost any use of an air pump in an aquarium will be more effective if you are using an air stone in conjunction with that pump.
+If you have an aquarium filter that is run by an air pump, an air stone will be beneficial.
+An air stone will create an abundant cascade of small to tiny bubbles rather than a limited number of larger bubbles.
+These smaller bubbles will be much more effective at moving water through the filter, making the filter more effective and efficient.

 As for increasing the oxygenation of the water, the best thing air stones do is provide good water circulation - so if your filter is adequate to the tank, it will already be providing adequate water circulation, and the benefit from an air stone and air pump will be minimal and unnecessary.